-Illinois residents can be registered to vote at both locations.
+Illinois residents can be registered to vote at both Library locations.
 Regular registration is open year round except during the 27-day period just prior to an election and during the 2-day period after each election

 In order to register the requirements are as follows:

 - Must be at least 18 years of age by Election Day; 17 years of age to vote in a General Primary if individual will be 18 as of the following General Election

 - Must have been a resident of the precinct at least 30 days prior to Election Day

 - Must not be serving a sentence of confinement in any penal institution as a result of a conviction